MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/request-headers-of-the-bot.md

 ---
 title: Send tenant ID and conversation ID to the request headers of the bot
-description: Learn how to send tenant ID and conversation ID to the request headers of the bot in Teams.
-The activities are sent to the bot through a URL. ms.topic: conceptual ms.localizationpriority: medium
+description: Learn how to route the bot traffic without unpacking the entire payload using tenant ID and conversation ID present in request headers of the bot in Teams. ms.topic: conceptual ms.localizationpriority: medium
 ---